NANCY 'NOW' - MONTHLY DIARY

 Photo L-R: Simo Chakli (violin, voice), Khalid El Haddouchi (logistics), Juan Soto (bass, sound production), Manuel Soto (camera), Nancy Ruth (voice, composition, producer), Hamza Bakhati (oud, voice), Khaled Meliani (percussion).
 Photo taken at the Melting Pot Hostel rooftop in Tangiers, Morocco.

 After a year of preparation, I'm finally filming the music video for 'Breathing In Indigo'.
-It's one of my favourite songs that I've written, so I'm really excited to be working on the video for a dual release with the song for Fall 2019.
+It's one of my favourite songs that I've written, so I'm really excited to be working on the video for a dual release with the song for 2020.
 Here's a bit of the 'making of'